-The March 1 application deadline has passed, and the online applications for the 2013 session are no longer available.
-For those who applied, notificaiton letters will be sent by e-mail in late May.
+The March 1 application deadline for the 2014 Vermont session has passed, and the online application is no longer available.
+For those who applied, notification letters will be sent by e-mail in late May.

-If you would like to look forward to the 2014 session, the website will be updated with the 2014 applications and information in early January.
+If you would like to look forward to the 2015 session, the website will be updated with the 2015 applications and information in late December.

-You may apply to the Conference by submitting a sample of original work and an online application (see the link to the application below).
-All applicants submit an application and their supporting materials online.
-The application deadline is March 1, 2013.
+You may apply to the Conference by submitting a sample of original work and an application.
+All applicants submit an application and their supporting materials online (see the link to the online application at the bottom of this page).
+The application deadline is March 1, 2014.
+There is a $15 application fee.

 There are several ways to apply to the Conference.
 You will see an overall list below.
-Those applying for financial aid must choose one category.
+Those applying for financial aid may choose more than one category.
 If you would like to be considered for a spot as a general contributor should you not receive a financial aid award, you must submit a general contributor application in addition to the financial aid application.

 Acceptance is based on the strength and promise of the writing sample and the Admissions Board's judgment that the applicant will benefit from the Conference.
 The workshops are designed to accommodate both published writers and those in the early stages of promising careers.
-For the 2012 Conference, we were able to accept 26% of general applicants; 6% of those who applied for financial aid received an award.
+For the 2013 Conference, we were able to accept 19% of general contributor applicants; 5% of those who applied for financial aid received an award.

 We cannot enroll anyone for less than the full ten days of the Conference.
 Applicants must be at least eighteen years of age.